 The support of family and friends is vital when someone loses their vision.
 Finding the right information or the best resources can be difficult when you don’t know where to turn or don’t understand the new terminology.

 At Second Sense, we can help both you and your loved one discover the options that are available to help you make an informed decision.
 Below are some of the first steps you can share with your loved one to help them begin their adjustment process.
-For additional information, please call us at 312-236-8569 or send an email to Polly Abbott.
+For additional information, please call us at 312-236-8569 or send an email to Kathy Austin.
 We are eager to help.

 Ask your eye-care professional to clearly explain, and write down, your eye condition.
 This will help you explore your treatment options and understand your prognosis.
 Ask for a letter stating your condition, acuity and field of vision.
 A copy of this letter will serve as proof of legal blindness when applying for many services.